Should You Get a Flu Shot?

 Although the flu shot works well to prevent the risk of getting influenza, like any other vaccine, there is still a chance you could come down with the illness.
 But don’t write off the vaccine just yet!
 According to the Centers for Disease Control and Prevention, “Flu vaccination has been shown in several studies to reduce severity of illness in people who get vaccinated but still get sick.”
 Not only is there a benefit to reducing your risk of getting sick in the first place, but in case you do get the flu, you will likely be back on your feet sooner with the vaccine than without.

 3. Vaccination Prevents the Spread of the Flu to Others

 Even if you are super healthy and never get sick, taking the precaution of getting a flu shot means you will be helping other students stay healthy.
 Some people aren’t able to have certain vaccines because of allergies or other medical conditions—so when those who are able to get a vaccine do so, it helps prevent the spread of viruses to those who are more vulnerable.
 When you get a flu shot, you avoid becoming a carrier for the virus and therefore spreading it to others on campus.

 4. It’s Easy and Affordable

-As a nurse practitioner at APU, Wood reminds students that the Student Health Center is fully stocked with flu shots.
-Students can either make an appointment at the Health Center or visit one of the flu clinics being held on campus on October 22, 25, and 29.
+As a nurse practitioner at APU, Wood reminds students that the Student Health Center offers flu shots.
+For those on or near campus, you can make an appointment with the Student Health Center to get the flu shot.
 The cost is $20 but almost all insurance companies will reimburse the full cost, making it affordable for everyone to stay healthy this flu season.